 Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

-Tracking sales orders and payments might sound like basic back-office hygiene, but for consumer brands selling B2B, it’s mission-critical.
+Tracking sales orders and payments might sound like basic back-office hygiene, but for consumer brands selling wholesale, it’s mission-critical.
 You’re managing dozens or hundreds of retailer relationships, each with its own purchase order format, payment terms and communication preferences.

 Without a reliable way to track what was sold, what’s been paid and what’s overdue, things slip through the cracks.
 Cash gets tied up in unpaid invoices.
 Sales reps lose visibility into their accounts.
 Operations teams waste time reconciling data across spreadsheets, email threads and accounting tools.